Some splitting and rigidity results for sub-static spaces: Introduction

 \begin{remark} A priori, we do not assume that $Q$ can be extended continuously to $\partial M$ when this latter is non-empty.
 However, some result will need the condition, which is however meaningful due to \eqref{eq_Q} if we assume that $T$ is defined up to $\partial \hat M$. \end{remark}

 In the above setting, $\partial M$ models the event horizon of a static black-hole.
 If $Q \equiv 0$, system \eqref{sub_static} describes static solutions to \eqref{einsteq} with $T \equiv 0$, named vacuum static spaces.
-A famous conjecture by Boucher, Gibbons, and Horowitz \cite{BGH} states:

-\textit{(Cosmic No-Hair Conjecture) The only compact vacuum static triple \((M^m, g, u)\) with positive scalar curvature and connected boundary is given by a standard round hemisphere \(\mathbb{S}^m_{+}\), with static potential \(u\) being the height function.}

-In particular, the Cosmic No-Hair Conjecture suggests that, under certain conditions, the evolution of the universe leads to the dominance of a simple, highly symmetric geometry, ruling out more complicated ``hairy" solutions.
+A famous conjecture by Boucher, Gibbons, and Horowitz \cite{BGH} states: \begin{quote} \textit{(Cosmic No-Hair Conjecture) The only compact vacuum static triple \((M^m, g, u)\) with positive scalar curvature and connected boundary is given by a standard round hemisphere \(\mathbb{S}^m_{+}\), with static potential \(u\) being the height function.} \end{quote} In particular, the Cosmic No-Hair Conjecture suggests that, under certain conditions, the evolution of the universe leads to the dominance of a simple, highly symmetric geometry, ruling out more complicated ``hairy" solutions.
 Several works have established the conjecture under additional hypotheses.
 Reilly \cite[Theorem 4]{reilly} showed that the conjecture is true if $M$ is Einstein.
 Boucher, Gibbons, and Horowitz \cite{BGH} obtained a similar result, demonstrating the uniqueness of spacetime (the anti-de Sitter space) in the case of negative scalar curvature.
 Boucher \cite{bouch} and Friedrich \cite{fried} proved the result by assuming a Penrose compactification of spacetime, coupled with certain conditions at the conformal infinity.
 The same positive answer is obtained when $(M^{m},g)$ is conformally flat, as proved independently by Kobayashi \cite{koba} and Lafontaine \cite{laf}.
 Despite these developments, Gibbons, Hartnoll, and Pope \cite{ghp} constructed counterexamples to the Cosmic No-Hair Conjecture in dimensions $4 \leq m \leq 8$, and Costa, Di\'ogenes, Pinheiro and Ribeiro \cite{costa} constructed a simply-connected counterexample in any dimension $m \geq 4$.
 To our knowledge, the conjecture in its full generality is still open in dimension $m=3$.

 It is natural to wonder how the behavior of \( \partial M = u^{-1}(0)\) can influence the rigidity of the entire manifold.
 If we assume that $Q$ extends continuously to $\partial M$, equation \eqref{sub_static} implies that $\partial M$ is totally geodesic, and thus \(|\nabla u|\) is constant on each connected component of \(\partial M\).
 If \((M^m, g, u)\) is a compact vacuum static triple, then necessarily its scalar curvature $S$ is a positive constant which we can assume to be $m(m-1)$ by scaling.
 In this case, denoting by $\{\Sigma_i\}$, $1 \le i \le l$ the connected components of $\partial M$, Chru\'sciel \cite{Crus} showed that